- Catalog No. —

 But international affairs were far from settled in 1841, when white settler Ewing Young died without a will (intestate) or known heirs.
 He had claimed a lot of property, much of it with wealth-producing mills and farms.
 Young was the first settler of wealth in Oregon Country to die without instructions for how to distribute his estate, and his lack of planning left his neighbors in a quandary.
 What law do you follow in a land with no laws?

 A committee was formed and positions created—necessarily, a Supreme Judge with probate powers (Dr. Ira Babock, a member of the Great Reinforcement); a clerk to record legal decisions (sea merchant George LeBreton); and a sheriff and constables to enforce the judge’s decisions.
 Babcock—now Supreme Judge Babcock, lately of New York—used his home-state laws as a guideline to appoint Methodist missionary David Leslie as executor.
-Leslie sold Young’s property, distributed debts and paid expenses, and saved the profits, which he handed over to Oregon City to build a jail, with some left over for Young’s son, Joaquin, who arrived in 1854 to what was by then Oregon Territory.
+Leslie sold Young’s property, distributed debts and paid expenses.
+Asa Lovejoy eventually took over as executor and finalized the estate, dedicating a portion to building a jail in Oregon City.
+In 1854, Young's son, Joaquin, petitioned Oregon's territorial government for his inheritance; he settled for about $5,000.